mrapacz/interlinear-translation/README.md

 # loreslm-interlinear-translation

-This is a repository holding the resources related to the [Low-Resource Interlinear Translation: Morphology-Enhanced Neural Models for Ancient Greek](https://aclanthology.org/2025.loreslm-1.11/) paper presented at the [LoResLM@COLING2025 workshop](https://loreslm.github.io/).
+This is a repository holding the resources related to the `Low-Resource Interlinear Translation: Morphology-Enhanced Neural Models for Ancient Greek` paper presented at the [LoResLM@COLING2025 workshop](https://loreslm.github.io/).

+The article is available at: https://aclanthology.org/2025.loreslm-1.11/ To view the conference poster, see [./resources/poster.pdf](./resources/poster.pdf).

+## Resources

+### Code

 For code used for training the models, see [./code](./code).

+### Fine-tuned models

-For the fine-tuned models obtained in the paper, see:
+The fine-tuned models obtained in the paper are available at:
 - https://huggingface.co/mrapacz/loreslm-interlinear-en
 - https://huggingface.co/mrapacz/loreslm-interlinear-pl

-For the dataset, see:
+### Dataset

+The dataset used for training the models is available at:
 - https://huggingface.co/datasets/mrapacz/greek-interlinear-translations

+### Experimental results

+The experimental results are available in the [./resources/results.tsv](./resources/results.tsv) file.

 ## License